How to Apply

 Families are also encouraged to make an annual donation of $2,500 on behalf of each son attending Crescent.

-New students, for their first year only, pay an enrolment fee, currently set at $9,000.
+New students, for their first year only, pay an enrolment fee currently set at $9,000.
 This fee is in addition to tuition.
 It is non-refundable and payable upon notification of acceptance of our offer.

-• Does Crescent School offer Financial Assistance?
+• Does Crescent School offer financial assistance?

 Yes.
 Crescent offers over $1.2 million in needs-based financial assistance each year to boys of promise in Grades 5–12.